sealuzh/cd-linter-artifacts/README.md

 The first file, that we used to compute the precision of our tool, contains a sample of detected CD smells together with the final tag (or rating) assigned by the validators.
 The `accuracy/rq2-recall-sample.csv` file contains instead the list of projects inspected for the recall analysis of CD-Linter.
 We compared the list of manually identified smells with the ones detected by CD-Linter in `accuracy/rq2-recall.csv`.
 Specifically, given a manually identified smell, the column _match with cd-linter_ contains _YES_ if the smell was also detected by CD-Linter.

-To compute the results shown in Tables 2 and 3 and the recall values (see Section 5.2), please run:
+To compute the results (stored in `accuracy/rq2-results.txt`) shown in Tables 2 and 3 and the recall value (see Section 5.2), please run:

 	python3 accuracy/rq2-analysis.py accuracy/rq2-precision.csv accuracy/rq2-recall.csv > accuracy/rq2-results.txt